Develop your expertise through our Masters in Cultural

 - Non-award courses such as the Chemistry Bridging Course tailored to students without a chemistry background.

-From 2016, a Specialist Certificate in Cross-Cultural Conservation and Heritage will provide culturally informed advocates with an opportunity to enhance their expert knowledge.
+The Specialist Certificate in Cross-Cultural Conservation and Heritage provides culturally informed advocates with an opportunity to enhance their expert knowledge.
 On successful completion of the Specialist Certificate, students may be eligible to progress to our other graduate degree conservation programs.

 The cultural collections of the University and practice based experts from the Centre’s Commercial Services provide an invaluable research and teaching resource.
 Linking these collections with the scientific research skill base at the University provides a unique student experience.